wanx-troopers/wanx-troopers.github.io/other.md

 # Other Things to Check Out

+* [ComfyUI-Wan22FMLF](https://github.com/wallen0322/ComfyUI-Wan22FMLF) node to implement Wan 2.2 FMLF - first, middle, last frame
+* [ComfyUI-PainterI2V](https://github.com/princepainter/ComfyUI-PainterI2V) node to fix slow motion in Wan 2.2 I2V with speed LoRa-s; "It's pre-scaling the input latents"; "it tries to balance out the brightness increase you normally get when scaling the input like that"; "basically adding some of the input image to what's normally gray in I2V input"; "I think the logic behind using the reference partially in those frames is to keep the color from changing"; "this is what it does to input image: invert and blend to gray" (input latents); "definitely changes something" - "thing is it's randomness, if you added noise controllably then you could also make a slider that changes the output"
 * [SVI](https://github.com/vita-epfl/Stable-Video-Infinity) continuation method for I2V; I2V gens chained, with 5 start frames

 * [Wan 2.1 T2V Transparent Background](https://github.com/WeChatCV/Wan-Alpha)